steineggerlab/SeekRank/README.md

 SeekRank can predict and rank any experimental measures user desires for homologous proteins in a metagenomic database.

 ## SeekRank.ipynb
-Jupyter Notebook for searching homologous proteins with good predicted experimental measures from metagenomic database.\
+Jupyter Notebook for searching homologous proteins with good predicted experimental measures from metagenomic database (Colabfold database).\
 It will train a regressor on protein Language Model embeddings and experimental measures, search for homologous proteins in a metagenomic database, and rank them based on the regressor.\
 You can also use the Jupyter Notebook via Google Colab by the following link: https://seekrank.steineggerlab.com\